 The Court Security Unit deputies maintain order and decorum during court functions and provide security in the Hall of Justice.
 These deputies place persons in custody on the order of a judge, provide security and transportation for sequestered juries and act as an informational source to the public.
 The Court Security Bureau preserves the integrity of the judicial process by ensuring the orderly transactions of all court procedures.

-- Renovations and maintenance to the Monroe County Jail and Correctional Facility continue. - Replacement of the Sheriff's HDS Vehicle is underway. - Jail Records Management System upgrade underway. - Jail Radio System Replacement project is complete
+- Renovations and maintenance to the Monroe County Jail and Correctional Facility continue. - Jail Records Management System upgrade underway. - Jail Radio System Replacement project is complete. - Sheriff's Range Facility location is being evaluated.